agent87/RW-DEEPSPEECH-API/README.md

 - [x] Add database
 - [ ] Add Authentication
+- [ ] Testing
+- [ ] CI/CD Setup tutorial
+- [ ] Automated audio conversion
-- [ ] Additional testing
+- [ ] OpenAPI Documentation/ Swagger
-- [ ]
+- [ ] Usage Feedback incorporation into the readme.MD

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/agent87/RW-DEEPSPEECH-API/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>